You know how post-season tournaments usually work: the top seed plays the bottom seed in a bracket, the second-best seed plays the second-worst, etc.

 In fact he served four months.
 We don't mean to slight US Veterans who served a short period of time in Vietnam; all service in Vietnam was honorable service.
 It was brave service; it was courageous service.
 You could die on your first day as easily as on your seven-hundredth.

-But let us also say that more service is also, well, more service; and that serving for years is even more praise-worthy than service for months.
+more service; and that serving for years is even more praise-worthy than service for months.
 Someone who spends a month working in a soup-kitchen is charitable.
-Someone who spends six years working in a soup-kitchen is very charitable.
+Someone who spends six years working in a soup-kitchen is

 The way the media has played this -- usually avoiding specific dates of Kerry's service -- leads people to conclude he served multiple tours of duty in Nam.
-Yes, all Nam service is honorable service, but neither should someone be credited for years of service they didn't serve.
-Veterans are often proud of having served multiple full tours of combat duty; it seems John Kerry should not be allowed to suggest that he did so himself.
+Yes, all Nam service is honorable service, but neither should someone be credited for years of service they

 All that said, Insight has the facts.
 John Kerry used very superficial wounds of a type not normally reported by soldiers as "wounds" at all in order to take advantage of a policy that allowed a request for less-hazardous duty after three real wounds.
-Make of that what you will.

-Update!
-We're in a generous mood today, so we've decided to provide three more responses to objections that this is a sleazy story.
+more responses to objections that this is a sleazy story.
 Cost to you, the reader: Nothing.

 "But this is a mug's game.
 You can't win it.
 Bringing up Vietnam if only to denigrate Kerry can't help but underscore the fact that Bush didn't serve at all in Nam, which redounds to Kerry's advantage.
 It will thus backfire on Bush."

 Well, this is a close one, but let us say this: Bush's candidacy doesn't depend on Nam service like Kerry's does.
-If Bush's war-leadership his his "fortress," his crown jewels, then so is Kerry's four months in Nam his fortress.
+If Bush's war-leadership his his "fortress," his crown jewels, then so is Kerry's four months in Nam

 No one is sitting out there thinking Bush was in 'Nam, but a lot of people are thinking that John Kerry was a four-tour champion cong-killer elite.